TempoQuestInc/AceCAST-Docs/source/Installation.rst

 =================

 AceCAST is a licensed software package and as such requires a valid license to run.
-A 60-day trial license can be acquired by registering at `<https://tempoquest.com/acecast-registration/>`_.
+A 60-day trial license can be acquired by registering at the `TempoQuest Registration Page <https://tempoquest.com/binary-executable-for-64-bit-linux-x86/>`_.
 After registering you should recieve an email containing your trial license.
-We suggest placing this file in the `AceCASTv1.3/run` directory.
+We suggest placing this file in the `AceCAST/run` directory.
 If your 60-day trial has ended please contact support@tempoquest.com to request an extension and/or a quote.

 Running the Installation Script